VRConservation/cmp5/1_intro.md

 :::

 ## General Principles
 There are several essential principles and considerations relevant to all CS steps.
 Annex 3 provides important details on these, while Box 3 provides a high level summary.
 On the last consideration below, there are numerous debates as to the meaning of technical terms such as “goal,” “objective,” “strategy,” “activity,” “target,” and “milestone.”
 While there is no universal, consistent understanding, the Conservation Standards maintain that it is very important that project team members and partners have a clear and common definition of terms.
 With this in mind, the technical terms in this document were carefully selected, bolded when first fully described, consistently used thereafter, and defined in the glossary.
-As the Conservation Standards evolve, we find some terms need updating to improve communication and adoption of key principles and steps. {numref}`table` includes some updates and clarifications on terminology in Version 5.0.
+As the Conservation Standards evolve, we find some terms need updating to improve communication and adoption of key principles and steps. {numref}`table1` includes some updates and clarifications on terminology in Version 5.0.

-:::{important} SUMMARY OF KEY PRINCIPLES AND CONSIDERATIONS
+:::{important} BOX 3: SUMMARY OF KEY PRINCIPLES AND CONSIDERATIONS
 :class: dropdown
 When using the Conservation Standards, it is important to keep in mind the following (more detail in Annex 3):